-Returning to the emergency room: An analysis of emergency encounters following urologic outpatient surgery
+Returning to the emergency room: An analysis of emergency encounters following urological outpatient surgery

-Introduction: Previous reports indicate urologic surgeries are associated with high rates of hospital re-admission.
-This study aims to identify factors associated with emergency room (ER) encounters following urologic outpatient surgery.
+Introduction: Previous reports indicate urological surgeries are associated with high rates of hospital re-admission.
+This study aims to identify factors associated with emergency room (ER) encounters following urological outpatient surgery.

 Methods: All outpatient surgeries performed at The Ottawa Hospital between April 1, 2008, and March 31, 2018 by urology, general surgery, gynecology, and thoracic surgery were identified.
 All ER encounters within 90 days of surgery were captured.
 Rates of ER encounters by surgical service and procedure type were determined.
 Patient and surgical factors associated with ER encounters were identified.
 Factors included age, sex, marital status, presence of primary care provider, procedure, and American Society of Anesthesiologists (ASA) score.